 - onion is always a bone of contention but some prefer small or grated onion, onion powder instead of pieces, white, green, or red.

 - this is the hottest controversy in my house.
-Dill vs sweet, sliced vs relish.
+Dill vs sweet pickles, sliced vs relish.

 - basic seasonings like salt and pepper can be revamped with lemon pepper, wasabi, curry, hot sauce, cilantro, and citrus zest.

-Tuna salad is a great blank slate to try many different combinations!
+Tuna fish salad is a great blank slate to try many different combinations!

 If you are on TEAM YES for deviled eggs and on TEAM NO for eggs in your tuna salad, how would you feel about my recipe for tuna salad deviled eggs?

-These tuna salad deviled eggs are a great way to serve the classic tuna salad recipe along with deviled eggs!
-If you are looking for other ways to breathe new life into tuna salad, try this Caprese Tuna Salad, and this Tuna Pasta Salad.
+These deviled eggs are a great way to serve the classic tuna salad recipe along with deviled eggs!

-First things, first.
-You have to hard boil your eggs and peel them.
-If you need some tips on hard-boiling eggs, you can read my post on Avocado Deviled Eggs and see about my trial and error before finding the right way.
+First: You have to hard boil your eggs and peel them.
+If you need some tips on hard-boiling eggs, you can read my post on how to make perfect eggs and see about my trial and error before finding the right way.
 Or you can use specialty egg cookers like this one, or this one if you are ok with extra appliances.

-Once the eggs are hard-boiled, whip up the classic tuna salad.
+Second: Once the eggs are hard-boiled, whip up the classic tuna salad.
 Stick to the basics with your add-ins or switch it up with a few of my suggestions earlier in the post.
-My go-to recipe always has Dijon mustard because I love the tang, extra onion because I want stinky breath, dill and not sweet pickles because again, tang, and extra celery.

 Stuffed Deviled Eggs